robjwells/mcp2221-hal/README.md

   of the MCP2221 to your Rust programs.
 - **`mcp2221-cli`** is a command-line program that uses the `mcp2221-hal` crate to allow you to interact with a connected MCP2221 from your terminal or a shell script.
+- `pico-target` is firmware for a Raspberry Pi Pico (at the moment, specifically one plugged into a [Pimoroni Pico Explorer Base][]) that provides a target with which to communicate via the MCP2221 in the `mcp2221-hal` tests.

+[Pimoroni Pico Explorer Base]: https://shop.pimoroni.com/products/pico-explorer-base

 ## Part name